AlexSteveTrif/AlexSteveTrif.github.io/index.md

 # Welcome to My Data Analytics Portfolio

-## About Me
+## Introduction

-I'm a data science student with a background in chemistry and a strong foundation in mathematics and statistics.
-Currently specializing in healthcare analytics, I'm passionate about leveraging data to make informed decisions in the healthcare sector.
-My journey from a science enthusiast to a data analytics professional has equipped me with a unique blend of skills and knowledge.
+Hello!
+I'm Alexander Trif, a passionate individual with a rich background in science, majoring in chemistry and minoring in mathematics and statistics at the University of British Columbia Okanagan.
+My journey into data analysis began during my undergraduate studies, where I was fascinated by the power of data in solving complex problems and driving decisions in the scientific and healthcare sectors.
+This fascination was further fueled by my hands-on experience as a Healthcare Information Systems Specialist, where I leveraged data to enhance healthcare delivery and operational efficiency.
 [Read more about how I transitioned to data analytics](why_data.md)

-### Career Goals
+### Career Objectives

+**Short-term Goals:**
-My primary goal is to secure a Junior Data Analyst position or internship where I can apply my analytical skills and contribute to data-driven decision-making.
-I'm open to opportunities in both the healthcare and business sectors, aiming to make a meaningful impact through data.
+- To secure a role as a Data Analyst where I can apply my analytical skills and knowledge of data tools (SQL, R, Python, Tableau, and PowerBI) to contribute to data-driven decision-making processes.
+- To expand my expertise in healthcare data analysis by working on projects that utilize large healthcare datasets to improve patient care and operational outcomes.

+**Long-term Goals:**
+- To evolve into a Senior Data Scientist role, leading projects that intersect data analysis with healthcare to innovate and improve healthcare services.
+- To contribute to the field of data analysis through research and development, aiming to publish findings that could influence policy or introduce new methodologies in data handling and analysis.

 ## Vision for Healthcare Analytics